kpilszak/project-management/README.md

 * [Sources](#sources)

 ## General info
-This project is a Spring Boot application.
+This project is a web application.
 The main purpose is to create a project management app.

 ## Technologies